NatVincent7/Data-Analysis-Project/README.md

 - **Key Products & Categories:**
   Identified top-selling products and high-performing categories that drive most revenue.

-- **Seasonal Trends:**
-  Sales patterns change over the year—with noticeable peaks and dips that suggest the best times to promote or adjust inventory.

-- **Future Sales Forecast:**
-  Using a SARIMAX model, we forecast future sales, giving the manager a glimpse into what to expect and how to prepare for upcoming trends.

 These insights can help the business optimize inventory, plan targeted promotions, and ultimately increase profit.